Science Knight Out

 "Mind, Brain and Reality"

-David McCormick explores how the brain creates the reality in which our minds operate and discuss how we may improve our perception of reality through a practice of being mindfully aware.
+David McCormick, professor of biology, explores how the brain creates the reality in which our minds operate and discusses how we may improve our perception of reality through a practice of being mindfully aware.

 "Science at the Nexus of Life and Death"